-Another great example of using basket to get that cottagecore vibe is Danielle at incalico on Instagram.
+Another great example of using baskets to get that cottagecore vibe is Danielle at incalico on Instagram.

-Look how beautiful she has styled her ceiling in her kitchen with baskets.
+Look how beautiful she has styled the ceiling in her kitchen with baskets.
 It is like retreating to a cozy little cottage getaway.

 If you love baskets and need help decorating with them try this how to decorate with baskets article.